This recipe post has been updated with new content and photos July 2020, original post, May 2013

 Preheat oven to 325 convection or 350 regular bake.

 Take butter out of refrigerator and microwave for about 15 seconds or just until slightl soft.

-Place butter, shortening and cold sour cream in a mixing bowl.
+Place butter, oil and cold sour cream in a mixing bowl.

 Mix for about one minute.